-They either pool the investors’ money and make loans to borrowers according to a predefined mix.
+They either pool the investors’ money or make loans to borrowers according to a predefined mix.
 This offers good returns to investors while mitigating the risks of default.

 In the “one-borrower to one-lender” scenario, the risk of default is carried mostly by the lender.
 But in the peer-to-peer lending model where no one lender/investor is taking all the risk, the risk is minimal.
 This isn’t purely crowd-funding.
 In crowd-funding, lenders/investors are provided equity by the platform.

 For many borrowers, peer-to-peer loans might not look very different from bank loans.
 Since these platforms also have their requirements for loan consideration, like a traditional bank.

 You may need a good credit score, a certain level of personal or business income, or something else, to qualify for a loan from a peer-to-peer lender.

 But there is a crucial difference.
 Traditional banks have several ways of making money.
 They have set criteria for issuing loans, whether personal or business.
 If your loan requirement doesn’t pass those criteria, they will simply reject your loan request.
 They won’t make any special considerations or modify their rules, simply to pass a loan.

 For a peer-to-peer lender, loans work as demand, and investments work as supply.
 Both things need to be in conjunction with the business model to work, which is why, a peer-to-peer lender might be more considerate, and ever more flexible about processing your loan, given that you fulfill their minimal financial criteria.
 And if you are a creditworthy borrower, you may even find better interest rates with a peer-to-peer lender.